hubble459/WordLearner/README.md

 # WordLearner
-WordLearner with a GUI writen in Java uwu
+WordLearner with a GUI written in Java uwu